Amy Holland, EsquireAttorney

 Amy is a native of Western New York.
 She earned a B.A.
 Degree in History and Political Science, with a minor in French from Anderson University in Indiana.
 Amy earned her Juris Doctor from Regent University School of Law in Virginia Beach.
 During her time there, she participated in a study abroad program in Strasbourg, France focused on international human rights law, and attended hearings at Cour Européenne des Droits de L’Homme (European Court of Human Rights).
 She also participated in the Family Mediation Clinic and interned with the Elder Law Division of the Legal Aid Society of Eastern Virginia.

-Amy is admitted before the Virginia Supreme Court and the United States Bankruptcy Court for the Eastern District of Virginia.
+Amy is admitted before the Virginia Supreme Court, the United States District Court for the Eastern District of Virginia, and the United States Bankruptcy Court for the Eastern District of Virginia.
 She is a member of the Virginia State Bar, the Virginia Bar Association, the Virginia Beach Bar Association, and The Military Spouse Juris Doctor Network.
 Amy is also a member of the Virginia Beach Taskforce on Aging, Norfolk Taskforce on Aging, and the Chesapeake Taskforce on Aging.
 She is an active member of her church and is a leader in their youth ministry.

 Amy is married to a member of the United States Navy.
 As a military wife and the mother of young children she understands the additional struggles that military families face.
 Her desire is to help families plan for the future, navigate the legal system with dignity, and restore peace to their lives.